adilansari/adilansari.github.io/_posts/travel/2014-12-30-london-stonehenge.md

 - Left at 5.30 in morning to evade city traffic and was in Windsor by 7 am for a hot breakfast.
 - Castle Combe was a small but scintillating village.
 - Took countryside route on the way to Stonehenge and my eyes were vitalized by the charm Britain has to offer besides the Victorian cities.
-- <a href="https://www.google.com/maps/embed/v1/directions?origin=London,+United+Kingdom&destination=Castle+Combe,+United+Kingdom&key={{ site.owner.google-maps}}" class="popup-gmaps">Drove about 400 kms</a>, gripped with fever by evening.
+- <a href="https://www.google.com/maps/embed/v1/directions?origin=London,+United+Kingdom&destination=Castle+Combe,+United+Kingdom&key={{ site.extras.google-maps}}" class="popup-gmaps">Drove about 400 kms</a>, gripped with fever by evening.
 Took a few coffee breaks to keep up with myself on the way back.
 - Back by night had my usual Lamb shawarma.
 - Ran an errand to a pharmacy at 3 in morning, it was getting unbearable.
 Next two days I survived on antibiotics.